FutureMarkRwanda/BA_Notes/Networking/Layer3_Switching_InterVLAN_Routing_Notes.md

   - High scalability and performance due to internal routing.
   - Ideal for large networks but requires a multilayer switch.

-Scenario: A growing enterprise switches from router-on-a-stick to Layer 3 switching to handle increased VLAN traffic, leveraging a multilayer switch for faster, scalable routing.
+A growing enterprise switches from router-on-a-stick to Layer 3 switching to handle increased VLAN traffic, leveraging a multilayer switch for faster, scalable routing.